JWT token

 indicates that this token is signed using HMAC-SHA256.

-Typical cryptographic algorithms used are with (HS256) and with SHA-256 (RS256).
+Typical cryptographic algorithms used are HMAC with SHA-256 (HS256) and RSA signature with SHA-256 (RS256).

 Payload